aframevr/aframe-site/src/faq/index.md

 A-Frame is also a young framework with several known opportunities for performance improvements.
 Steadily improving performance and addressing bugs is an ongoing high priority for the development team.
 If you find bugs or performance improvement opportunities, please file [issues](https://github.com/aframevr/aframe/issues) and/or [pull requests](https://github.com/aframevr/aframe/pulls)!

-Lastly, the A-Frame will be publishing guides on performance optimization best practices.
+Lastly, the A-Frame team will be publishing guides on performance optimization best practices.

 ## Where can I find assets?

-The [Awesome A-Frame Github repo](https://github.com/aframevr/awesome-aframe) provides links to A-Frame-compatible assets and learning materials.
+The [Awesome A-Frame GitHub repo](https://github.com/aframevr/awesome-aframe) provides links to A-Frame-compatible assets and learning materials.
 Awesome A-Frame is a list built by the community, for the community.
 If you find cool resources, add them to the list by editing the repo.
-The Awesome A-Frame readme provides instructions on that process.
+The Awesome A-Frame README provides instructions on that process.

 ## Can I add links to my scene?

 The WebVR API that A-Frame is built on does not currently support traversal of domains within virtual reality.
-Due to restrictions in the underlying requestFullScreen API that the WebVR API is built on, the browser drops out of VR display mode when leaving one domain for another.
+Due to restrictions in the underlying [`requestFullScreen` API]https://developer.mozilla.org/en-US/docs/Web/API/Element/requestFullScreen) that the WebVR API is built on, the browser drops out of VR display mode when leaving one domain for another.
 There are plans to resolve this shortcoming with a new version of the WebVR API.
 When that happens A-Frame will be updated to support link traversal in VR.
-In the interim, developers are encouraged to design experience as self-contained single page web applications.
+In the interim, developers are encouraged to design experiences as self-contained single-page web applications.

 ## Is there a feature roadmap?

-We user issues on the [A-Frame Github repo](https://github.com/aframevr/aframe/issues) to track feature requests and bugs.
+We use issues on the [A-Frame GitHub repo](https://github.com/aframevr/aframe/issues) to track feature requests and bugs.
 Please file new requests for things you'd to see, or bugs that you find!

 ## Is it A-Frame or aframe or aframevr?

 We call it A-Frame.
 We express it in code and domains as aframe, as much as possible.
 Sometimes we cannot get "aframe", and we have to resort to "aframevr", which is more widely available.
-The site is at [aframe.io](http://aframe.io/), for example, but the GitHub organization is [github.com/aframevr](https://github.com/aframevr).
+The site is at [aframe.io](https://aframe.io/), for example, but the GitHub organization is [github.com/aframevr](https://github.com/aframevr).
 We're not thrilled about this inconsistency, but it's something we accept begrudgingly.
 Sorry for any confusion!